On the Alexander polynomials of conic-line arrangements

 Theorem \ref{thm0} gives necessary conditions to get interesting eigenvalues for the monodromy.
 However, these conditions are far from being sufficient.
 To make sure that a root of unity $\al$ such that $\al^d=1$ is a root of the Alexander polynomial $\Delta^1_C(t)$, we can follow {\it two approaches}.

 {\it The first approach} is to compute the Alexander polynomials of plane curves using two Singular codes, which can be found at

-The first one, the code $monof3(q1,q2)$, computes the Alexander polynomial $\Delta^1_C(t)$ for a {\it free} curve $C$ and is very rapid.
+The first one, the code \verb}monof3(q1,q2)}, computes the Alexander polynomial $\Delta^1_C(t)$ for a {\it free} curve $C$ and is very rapid.
 Its construction is described in \cite{DStFor, DHA}, see also \cite[Remark 4.4]{DStMFgen}.

-The second one, the code $mono3\_ wh()$, described in \cite{DStMFgen, DHA}, computes the Alexander polynomial $\Delta^1_C(t)$ for a {\it any} reduced curve $C$.
-Moreover, it computes the total Milnor number $\mu(C)$ and then, using the equalities \eqref{Euler} and \eqref{Euler1}, one can determine the Alexander polynomial $\Delta^2_C(t)$ as well (which is in fact also given by this code).
+The second one, the code \verb}mono3_wh()}, described in \cite{DStMFgen, DHA}, computes the Alexander polynomial $\Delta^1_C(t)$ for a {\it any} reduced curve $C$, i.e., we do not require the freeness, etc. Moreover, it computes the total Milnor number $\mu(C)$ and then, using the equalities \eqref{Euler} and \eqref{Euler1}, one can determine the Alexander polynomial $\Delta^2_C(t)$ as well (which is in fact also given by this code).
 However, for this second code, make sure that the coordinates $x,y,z$ are chosen such that the line at infinity $L:z=0$ contains no singularities of the curve $C$.
 This is achieved by making a linear substitution $z \mapsto ax+by+z$ with $a,b$ being general enough.
 Otherwise the computation of $\mu(C)$ gives a wrong value.